Azure-Samples/zone-redundant-aks-and-storage/README.md

    - **Cons**: a drawback is that you need to use [zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage) to guarantee that Azure Disks mounted as persistent volumes can be accessed from any availability zone. [zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage) storage provides better intra-region resiliency than [locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage), but it's more costly.
 2. **AKS Cluster with three Node Pools**: Another approach involves creating an AKS cluster with three node pools, each assigned to a different [availability zone](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-overview?tabs=azure-cli).
 This ensures redundancy across zones in the cluster.
    - **Pros**: The advantage of this approach is that you can use [Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage) when creating and mounting Azure disks, which are less expensive than [zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage) Azure disks.
-   - **Cons**:However, a drawback is that you need to create and scale multiple separate deployments, one for each availability zone, for the same workload.
+   - **Cons**: a drawback is that you need to create and scale multiple separate deployments, one for each availability zone, for the same workload.